 International - Hogan Lovells

-The complainant, which owned several TITONI marks, sought the transfer of 'titoni.com' under the UDRP; the domain name had lapsed in 2018 due to the complainant's failure to renew it The panel found that the complainant had not established that the respondent had registered the domain name in order to sell it to the complainant The UDRP was not primarily designed to make up for the mistakes of complainants In a recent decision under the Uniform Domain Name Dispute Resolution Policy (UDRP) before the World Intellectual Property Organization (WIPO), a three-member panel has refused to transfer the disputed domain name 'titoni.com', nding that the complainant had failed to prove that the domain name had been registered in bad faith.
+NovAtel Inc, the owner of the US trademark NOVATEL, sought the transfer of 'novatela.com' under the UDRP The panel found that 'novatela' could be read as the combination of two common words and could be applied in multiple contexts unrelated to the complainant and its activities The complainant failed to demonstrate that the respondent knew or should have known of the trademark, or had targeted the complainant when registering the domain name In a recent decision under the Uniform Domain Name Dispute Resolution Policy (UDRP) before WIPO, a panel has refused to transfer the domain name 'novatela.com', finding that the complainant had failed to prove that the domain name had been registered in bad faith.